A grieving person in a suit places a red tulip on a gravestone in a cemetery.

-Has Your Family Suffered From a Wrongful Death?
+Has Your Family Suffered From a Wrongful Death in Odessa?

 Get Your Free Case Review!

-The most devastating outcome of a personal injury accident is the loss of a loved one.
+The most devastating outcome of an accident is the loss of a loved one.
 No one is prepared to say goodbye, and when negligence and carelessness take a loved one away suddenly and tragically, the pain can feel unbearable.
-A wrongful death suit can provide some financial peace of mind to a family who has lost their primary source of income.
+A wrongful death suit can provide some financial peace of mind to a family who has lost a loved due to someone else’s negligence.

-Hiring an Odessa wrongful death lawyer from our team won’t change what has happened, but it can make the future less worrisome.
-You and your family do not have to go through this alone.
-Our attorneys have over 50 years of combined experience handling cases like yours, and if you have a case, they can be by your side the whole way.
+While hiring an Odessa wrongful death lawyer from Braker White won’t change what has happened, it can make the future less worrisome.
+Our attorneys have over 50 years of combined experience handling cases like yours, and if you have a case, they will be there for you the whole way.
+We understand that no amount of compensation can replace your loss, but our mission is to see that justice is served and that you are financially secure.
+With Braker White, you’re not alone.
+Let us stand by your side during this difficult time.

 Get Your Free Case Review